RiiConnect24/RC24-Bot/README.md

 - bundler (`gem install bundler`)

 ### Install
-1. Clone the repo: `git clone https://github.com/fl0co/RC24-Bot.git`
+1. Clone the repo: `git clone https://github.com/RiiConnect24/RC24-Bot.git -b ruby`
 2. cd into the repo: `cd RC24-Bot`
 3. Edit `config.rb.example` to include the needed information and save it as `config.rb`
 4. Install bundler if you haven't already: `gem install bundler`